How to Use Survey Development in ServiceNow

 - How – Will your metrics be calculated metrics based on survey questions and measured responses or will you be analyzing free-form feedback from the customer?

-- As mentioned, free-form feedback takes additional resources and is often considered “optional” in surveys, while scale-based questions will provide an easier way to analyze data patterns for quick reference to metrics.
+- Free-form feedback takes additional resources and is considered “optional” in surveys.
+Scale-based questions instead provide an easier way to analyze data patterns for quick reference to metrics.

 - When – This one isn’t as important as the other components, but knowing how often nSAT will be reviewed is important to help calibrate how often the surveys are sent.